Electron, Linux, and Your File Chooser

 The native variant will show the Windows or Mac file choosers on those platforms, but on Linux, the native variant actually speaks to the XDG Desktop Portal.

-meant Electron used
+3.18 APIs, which meant Electron used

 Many platforms include ways to open a shared object at runtime, and pull